Location: Vancouver, BC, Canada

 For questions, please email Heather Gates at firstname.lastname@example.org

 This course will provide a foundation for those participating in the North American Bat Monitoring Program, conducting environmental assessments, monitoring at wind energy developments and more.
-There will be an overview of of all major types of bat detectors with focus on Wildlife Acoustics and Titley Scientific products.
-On several nights (weather dependent) there will be hands-on practice in the field actively recording bats.
+There will be an overview of all major types of bat detectors with focus on Wildlife Acoustics and Titley Scientific products.

 General Schedule: TENTATIVE

 Day 1 - Introduction to ultrasound, bat acoustics, and bat detectors.
-Classroom instruction from 9:00 am - ~9 pm.
+Classroom instruction from 9:00 am - approximately 9 pm.
 Breaks for lunch (provided) and supper (on your own).
-Evening recording in field: active recording of bats starts at ~8:00 pm and will continue for ~2 hours (weather dependent).
+Evening recording in field: active recording of bats - starts at around 8:00 pm and will continue for approximately 2 hours (weather dependent).

 Day 2 - "Ecology of Echolocation" -- clutter continuum in a species-specific context.
 Introduction to species identification.
 Understanding bat detectors - passive units, driving transects and specifics of active units for hands-on in field.
-Classroom instruction 9:00 am - ~7:00 pm.
+Classroom instruction 9:00 am - approximately 7:00 pm.
 Breaks for lunch (provided) and supper (on your own).
-Evening recording in field: active recording of bats starts at ~8:00 pm and will continue for ~2 hours (weather dependent).
+Evening recording in field: - active recording of bats - starts at around 8:00 pm and will continue for approximately 2 hours (weather dependent).

 Day 3 - Detailed species identification, with hands-on practice.
 Introduction to software with focus on KaleidoscopePro and Analook.
 Intro to site selection, study design.
-Classroom instruction 10:00 am - ~6:00 pm.
+Classroom instruction 9:00 am - approximately 6:00 pm.
 Breaks for lunch (provided) and supper (on your own).

 Day 5 - Advanced analysis and workflow.
 Hands-on practice.
 9:00 am - 5:00 pm classroom.
 Break for lunch (provided).